-As of April 30, 2023 and January 31, 2023, we had cash, cash equivalents and marketable debt securities of approximately \$227.4 million and \$206.9 million, respectively.
+As of April 30, 2024, we had cash, cash equivalents and marketable debt securities of approximately \$203.3 million.
 We invest in highly-liquid, short-term marketable debt securities and hold these investments as available-for-sale securities.
-As of April 30, 2023, these securities had a fair value of approximately \$102.3 million with unrealized losses of approximately \$0.5 million caused by market fluctuations.
-For the three months ended April 30, 2023, there was approximately \$1.0 million of interest and other income recorded in other income, net in the condensed consolidated statements of operations.
-The current inflationary environment in the United States and resulting high interest rates have not had material impact on our investment portfolio and financial position.
+Refer to Note 2 of the Notes to Condensed Consolidated Financial Statements for additional information.
+The current inflationary environment in the United States and resulting high interest rates have not had a material impact on our investment portfolio and financial position.